Army-man-gif/HeritageScope/README.md

   mvnw.cmd spring-boot:run"
   for windows/command prompt runs

 - **Deployed backend note:** We currently have a deployed backend at `http://217.154.38.248:8080/` (backend only).
 The frontend is not hosted on that server, so please run the frontend locally.
+To use this deployed back end you NEED to follow the Area Highlight API configuration below.

-## Area Highlight API configuration
+### Area Highlight API configuration (for delpoyed backend)
 - Edit this function directly:
   - `App/AreaHighlighter/AreaHighlighter.js`
   - `resolveAreaApiBase()`